williaml33moore/bathtub/README.md

 to the design and verification of integrated circuits, enabling executable specifications and true living documentation.

-This repository contains the following:
+This release contains the following:

-* `src`: Bathtub source code
+* `src/`: Bathtub source code
-* `docs`: Files that support Bathtub documentation
+* `docs/`: Files that support Bathtub documentation
-* `examples`: Examples of Bathtub tests and applications
+* `examples/`: Examples of Bathtub tests and applications

 Bathtub is written in SystemVerilog and requires a full-featured SystemVerilog simulator with UVM to run.